Susan P. Liebell Ph.D

 POL 311 Constitutional Law: Civil Rights & Liberties (syllabus) The course and discussions emphasizes lines of cases with particular relevance to today's political controversies: the civil liberties of the post-September 11th detainees, the use of secret courts, same-sex marriage, and abortion.
 The course encourages students to apply their historical understanding of court doctrine to current controversies in the law in their papers, legal briefs, and class comments.
 Satisfies the Writing Intensive overlay requirement.
 Satisfied Legal Reasoning requirement for the Justice and Ethics in the Law minor.

-POL 328 Environmental Politics in America (writing intensive course) syllabus This course analyzes environmental politics in the United States through a careful examination of institutions.
-We begin by debating the "proper" relationship between humans and the natural world considering the meaning of terms like environmentalism, conservationism, preservationism, deep ecology, eco-racism, and eco-feminism.
-We examine the rise of environmentalism in America, moving from the progressive conservationism of Teddy Roosevelt through the environmentalism of Earth Day and the 1970s to the present era.
+POL 328 Environmental Politics in America (syllabus) In order to understand today’s controversies over fracking and global warming, this course examines the rise of environmentalism in America, moving from the progressive conservationism of Teddy Roosevelt through the environmentalism of Earth Day and the 1970’s to the present era.
 The course uses recent works in political science to establish the actors in environmental decision-making and implementation as we consider federalism and state environmental policy, public opinion, interest groups, political parties, markets and free trade, the Presidency, Congress, the Bureaucracy, and the Courts.
 The focus of all student work is current – unresolved – policy problems at the local, state, and national levels.
 One of the course highlights is a policy simulation.
 Satisfies the Writing Intensive overlay requirement.